charliecalvert/CloudNotes/Assignments/React/ReactAddressShow.md

 This is a task the WebStorm can help you complete.

-- Right click on the file in the Project pane and copy it.
+- Right click on the file in the Project pane and choose to copy it.
-- Right click on the components directory and choose paste
+- Right click on the components directory and choose to paste it.
 - Rename the new file to **AddressShow.js**

 In **AddressShow**, rename the class from **Address** to **AddressShow**: